herry13/smartfrog-lang/README.md

 ## Build Status

-The above build status is the test results of Scala and OCaml compiler using[Travis-CI](https://travis-ci.org/herry13/smartfrog-lang) platform.
+The above build status is the test results of Scala and OCaml compiler using [Travis-CI](https://travis-ci.org/herry13/smartfrog-lang) platform.
 Unfortunately, the Haskell compiler has not been integrated yet.

 ## License